There’s nothing as constant as change

 We don’t know about you, but we are fed up.

 Fed up of not being able to visit our favourite places – parks, restaurants, sports stadiums.
-Fed up of not being able to visit family and friends.
+Tired of not being able to visit family and friends.
 Fed up of being fed up.
 And that’s only on a personal level.

 On the work front, we are also fed up.
 Fed up of not having face-to-face contact with clients, partners and our team.